Most Irish mortgage restructurings sustainable - central bank

 Of the proposed cases, 35 percent of the total number in arrears have been concluded, and 88 percent of those are meeting the new terms so far, Honohan added.

-The central bank had ordered the country's six main banks - which include Irish units of RBS (RBS.L) and KBC Bank (KBC.BR) as well as domestic lenders like Bank of Ireland BKIR. - to conclude solutions in 35 percent of cases by the end of June.
+The central bank had ordered the country's six main banks - which include Irish units of RBS and KBC Bank as well as domestic lenders like Bank of Ireland - to conclude solutions in 35 percent of cases by the end of June.

 "While the Central Bank has provided recommendations in a number of cases, there is no firm evidence of systemic over-optimism in the solutions designed by the banks," Honohan wrote in a letter to a parliamentary committee that was published on the central bank's website.